complexlogic/flex-launcher/docs/setup.md

 ## Maintaining Contrast
 When using an image as the background, it is often difficult to read the text that is displayed on top.
 This is particularly true if the image is a photograph and the text is white.
 Flex Launcher has several features that will improve the contrast between the background and the objects on top.

 The background overlay feature draws a solid color, typically black, over the background.
 This will darken the background to improve the contrast ratio.
-The user can adjust how much to darken the background with the ```BackgroundOverlayIntensity``` setting.
+The user can adjust how much to darken the background with the ```BackgroundOverlayOpacity``` setting.

 Text shadows will give displayed text a textured, 3 dimensional appearance, which helps it stand out from the background.